ashih0/CourseProjectWeek3/CodeBook.md

 * Angular Velocity

-    Variables with "AngularVelocity" in their name are taken from Samsung Galaxy S II using its embedded gyroscope.
+    Variables with `AngularVelocity` in their name are taken from Samsung Galaxy S II using its embedded gyroscope.
 Angular velocity for 3 axes were captured at a rate of 50 Hz.